streamdata-gallery-master/template/_transportation/amadeus/points-of-interest-yapq-search-circle-get.md

   /points-of-interest/yapq-search-circle:
     get:
       summary: YapQ Geosearch - Find landmarks and attractions near a given point.
-      description: Amadeus has partnered with <a href="http://yapq
+      description: Amadeus has partnered with YapQ to bring you point of interest APIs with the goal of offering you unbiased ratings of landmarks and tourist attractions
       operationId: points_of_interest.yapq_search_circle.get
       parameters:
       - in: query